 Consider the importance of oil.
 Aside from the fuel your vehicle requires, no other fluid is more vital.
 It keeps your engine running smoothly by lubricating metal parts and breaking up motor-clogging deposits.
 As any fleet manager knows, a vehicle running low on oil can overheat, causing a breakdown.
 Even worse, it can cause an accident and put your driver’s safety at risk.

-A fleet management system can thoroughly track your vehicle’s oil change history, triggering alerts when maintenance is due.
+A fleet management system can improve vehicle health and driver safety.
+The FMS thoroughly tracks your vehicle’s maintenance history, triggering alerts for repairs and check-ups.
 Most fleet management systems can report on the health of a variety of your vehicle’s parts, including tires and brakes.

-A fleet management system can be a manager’s eyes and ears from afar.
-The platform can require your drivers to self-identify through a unique code or tag when starting the vehicle, allowing for the creation of a user profile.
-The profile can gather information throughout the trip, which can then be compiled into a driver report.
+A fleet management system can act as a manager’s eyes and ears from afar.
+The FMS can require your drivers to self-identify through a unique code or tag when starting a vehicle.
+This connection between the driver and a specific vehicle creates a user profile.
+The FMS gathers information throughout the trip and compiles this data into a driver report.
 Recorded data can cover a variety of activities, including seat belt usage, speeding, and hard braking.
-Managers can also track employees in real-time to monitor their activities.
+Managers can use this data to search for trends and track employees in real-time via GPS for immediate feedback.

 Some fleet management systems even offer coaching opportunities through communication tools.
 Immediate communication between you and your drivers can allow you to directly address negative behavior.
 Reducing reckless or unsafe behaviors quickly can decrease the chance of accidents and injuries among drivers.

 While employee safety is paramount, using a fleet management system can also add business benefits.
 OSHA reports that motor vehicle crashes set employers back an estimated $60 billion annually.
 That figure encompasses medical and legal expenses, property damage, and the resulting loss of productivity.
 There’s also the potential cost of your company’s liability from a negligent employee’s accident.
-The national safety Council notes that an employer may be liable to the tune of $25 million for some employee crashes.
-Not only this, but with preventive maintenance in place, the likelihood of an accident is reduced as vehicle health can be guaranteed, rather than assumed.
+An employer may be liable to the tune of $25 million for some employee crashes.
+Not only this but with preventive maintenance in place, the likelihood of an accident is reduced as vehicle health is guaranteed, rather than assumed.
 Combine good driving with good vehicle health, and both the safety of your fleet and your budget will improve.

-No course of action can end motor vehicle accidents.
-But a fleet management system can improve your drivers’ safety and promote positive choices on the road.
-If you’re interested in implementing a fleet management system in your department, book a personalized demo with EnSight+.
+No course of action can completely eliminate the risk of motor vehicle accidents.
+However, a fleet management system can improve your drivers’ safety and promote safer driving behaviors.
+If you’re interested in implementing a fleet management system in your department, book a demo with EnSight Plus.

 All monitored by you, in real time.
 Are you ready to take control?